ArctosDB/documentation-wiki/_how_to/How-to-Create-a-New-Loan.markdown

 Enter the date on which preparation of the loan began.
 The default value is the date on which the loan was first recorded in the database.

 ### Return Due Date
-Enter the date thatthe loan is expected to be returned to the lending collection.
+Enter the date that the loan is expected to be returned to the lending collection.
 This date may be used to search for overdue loans, and/or to generate automated reminders to the appropriate agents.

 ### Nature of Material
 A description summarizing the overall content of the loan.
 This description will appear on the loan invoice.
 It should be explicit and concise, but it does not need include details on a specimen-by-specimen basis.